-Although there isn’t a specific procedure for stretch mark removal, some stretch marks can be eliminated with procedures that involve skin removal like tummy tuck and body lift procedures (breast lift, arm lift, thigh lift, etc.).
-During tummy tuck surgery, excess abdominal skin is removed and in some instances if needed, the remaining skin and underlying muscles are tightened.
-Stretch marks below the belly button can be eliminated through tummy tuck surgery.
-However, tummy tuck surgery will not eliminate stretch marks on your hips.
-If you have excess hanging skin on your hips/thighs, some of the bothersome stretch marks on your thighs could be eliminated with thigh lift surgery.
-If the stretch marks are red of pink in color, your physician may be able to reduce the pigmentation to make the stretch marks less visible.
-It is important to schedule a consultation with a board certified plastic surgeon who can evaluate you and help you determine which procedure(s) could help you best accomplish your goals.
+Some stretch marks can be eliminated with procedures that involve skin removal like a tummy tuck.
+Many of the stretch marks below the belly button can be eliminated through tummy tuck surgery, but this will not eliminate stretch marks on your hips or on any skin left behind.
+If you have excess hanging skin on your hips or thighs, some of the stretch marks on your thighs can be eliminated through additional procedures like a thigh lift surgery.
+If the stretch marks are red or pink in color, there are laser treatments that may be able to make stretch marks less visible by reducing the pigmentation.

 You might also like...

 How Much of my Stretch Marks Will Be Removed with a Tummy Tuck?